datajerk/gamenotes/pokeemerald/README.md

 </p>

 The ending credits were fantastic, I should have recorded a video vs. the random screen shots above.
-Post the credits you get dumped back into your room where it all started.
+Post the credits you get dumped back into your room where it all started:

 <p align="center">
   <img src="img/endroom.png" style="width: 50%; height: 50%"/>